pat676/PI-Universal-Remote/PI/README.md

 enable_uart=1

-press:
+To save the changes press:
 ctrl+x
 Y
 enter
-to save the changes.

 This might be different in other PI or OS versions.